Wells Fargo Cash Wise Visa Card

 Wells Fargo makes redemption a snap for bank customers, so this card is good for consumers who already have a relationship with the bank.
 Wells Fargo Cash Wise also is a good fit for someone looking to earn a flat rate on all purchases rather than chasing higher rewards in different categories.

 This card also serves as a decent balance transfer credit card, offering a 0% introductory APR on purchases and balance transfers for 12 months.
 This should not be the main reason why you apply for this card, as there are better competing offers.

 - You’ll pay a 3% foreign transaction fee on all purchases made outside of the United States.

-- The balance transfer fee is 5% of the amount transferred, which is high.
+- The balance transfer fee is 5% of the amount transferred.

 Extras, perks and using rewards

 You can have the rewards directly deposited into your Wells Fargo checking or savings account.
 Wells Fargo is the only issuer that we know of that will also let you withdraw your cash rewards at the ATM.
 Another unique option is to apply your rewards to the principal balance of your Wells Fargo mortgage.